kantorv/react-keycloak-provider/README.md

 # react-keycloak-provider

+Based on `keycloak-js` package, wraps the initialization function with Context Provider, and returns initialized instance.
 The package provides 2 components: `KeycloakProvider` - context provider, and `useKeycloakContext` hook.
 The provided `keycloak` is an original instance from [keycloak-js](https://www.npmjs.com/package/keycloak-js).